 Kemtai combines computer vision and artificial intelligence (AI) technology with basically any camera and creates personalized exercises that will not only offer you corrective guidance for your workouts, but will also provide you with qualitative scoring for each exercise and workout.

 If you are seeking fitness motivation, Kemtai’s accurate computer scoring provides an exact performance account for each of your sessions.
-With each training session, try to supersede your previous qualitative score as you improve your moves in each workout.
+With each training session [using our online pt software], try to supersede your previous qualitative score as you improve your moves in each workout.

 Exercise correctly, listen to the digital trainer, and closely consider the advice offered as it documents your improving score.
 Plus, Kemtai will let you set specific fitness goals and provide workouts that fit your needs.